-A Must try Restaurant is Kota88 @ Siglap
+A must try Restaurant on Singapore's East Coast is Kota88 Siglap

 What is Kota88?
 Well, according to the menu it is a word derived from the Indonesian word for city.
 But also in Indonesian slang, it is used to describe Chinatown in Jakarta.
 Maybe a city in the city?
 And Chinatown was the closest in the city to the seaport where all the trading took place.
 I am liking this.
 This is hybrid food in the making.
 Peranakan mixture-esque.
 But they call it Masakan Tionghoa Indonesia, Chinese Indonesian Cuisine.
 This is a mix of Chinese dishes with local Indonesian culinary styling.
 Kota 88 get their inspiration from that heritage of Chinese immigrants in Jakarta.